KarthikPrabhu23/CKA-2025/README.md

 ```

 ## 5. Gateway API Migration
-You have an existing web application deployed in a Kubernetes cluster using an Ingress resource named web.
+You have an existing web application deployed in a Kubernetes cluster using an Ingress resource named `web`.
 You must migrate the existing Ingress configuration to the new Kubernetes Gateway API, maintaining the existing HTTPS access configuration.
 Tasks :
-- Create a Gateway resource named web-gateway with hostname gateway.web.k8s.local that maintains the existing TLS and listener configuration from the existing Ingress resource named web.
+- Create a Gateway resource named `web-gateway` with hostname `gateway.web.k8s.local` that maintains the existing TLS and listener configuration from the existing Ingress resource named `web`.
-- Create an resource named web-route with hostname gateway.web.k8s.local that maintains the existing routing rules from the current Ingress resource named web.
+- Create an resource named `web-route` with hostname `gateway.web.k8s.local` that maintains the existing routing rules from the current Ingress resource named `web`.
 Note:
-	A named nginx-class is already installed in the cluster.
+	A GatewayClass named `nginx-class` is already installed in the cluster.

 ```bash
 k get secret